This post is a continuation of Stampede of the Sea Lions (Channel Islands Day 2)

 Finally he returned, and we swam around a rocky outcropping to the sea cave we individually kayaked through that morning.
 I spotted a spider crab dozing on the sea floor, then allowed the tide to push me forward into the cave, where the seabed rose to present a mesmerizing pattern of sand.
 The currents popped us out through the other end, and we explored the critters on the outside of the cave before hauling ourselves, me shivering, back into the dinghy for our return trip to the Sun Soleil.

-Soon we had raised anchor and, now completely under sail power, we set our bearing for the lighthouse on Anacapa, which is actually comprised of three small islands which in total are still far smaller than Santa Cruz.
+Soon we had raised anchor and, now completely under sail power, we set our bearing for the lighthouse on Anacapa, which is actually comprised of three small islands that in total are still far smaller than Santa Cruz.
 Despite its size, Anacapa is a main stopping point for many visitors to the Channel Islands, due in part to the lighthouse and visitor’s center, as well as its system of moderate hiking trails.
 In rough waves, the four of us managed to get situated in the dinghy, while Gary navigated through the massive kelp beds just offshore.
-While the others took charge of bringing the dinghy on land, with the help of a pulley, I marched up the steps in search of a true flush toilet, pausing halfway up to admire the stark blue waters of the cove and the kelp pulsing in the surf.
+While the others took charge of bringing the dinghy on land with the help of a pulley, I marched up the steps in search of a true flush toilet, pausing halfway up to admire the stark blue waters of the cove and the kelp pulsing in the surf.

 Somehow, in the rough chop, we made it back aboard the Sun Soleil without getting squished between the NPS vessel.
 Gary told us of his engine problems, which he assumed may have been from cruising through a bed of gnarly kelp, and said our trip would have to be cut short.
 We reluctantly headed back towards the mainland, each taking turns at the helm.
 It wasn’t without irony that Sally pointed out that there were still a few bananas on board.